Ben Wallace (basketball): College career

 Wallace first played college basketball on the junior college level at Cuyahoga Community College in Cleveland for two years.
 There, staples of Wallace's defensive prowess were shown as he averaged 17.0 rebounds and 6.9 blocks per game.
 He then transferred to Virginia Union, an NCAA Division II school, where he studied criminal justice.
 Wallace averaged 13.4 points per game and 10.0 rebounds per game as a member of the Virginia Union Panthers, whom he led to the Division II Final Four and a 28–3 record.
 As a senior, Wallace was named by the head coaches of Virginia Union's conference, the Central Intercollegiate Athletic Association, to the All-CIAA first team, and was also selected as a first-team Division II All-American by the National Association of Basketball Coaches.

 Professional career

 Viola Reggio Calabria (1996)

 After leaving Virginia Union and going undrafted, he travelled to Italy for a tryout with the Italian team Viola Reggio Calabria, where he played only one game in the 1996–97 Italian Basketball Cup against Faber Fabriano on August 29, 1996.

 Washington Bullets / Wizards (1996–1999)

 Wallace appeared in only 34 games for Washington in the 1996–97 season and did not play many minutes.
 The following year, he appeared in 67 games and started in 16, but did not average many points (3.1) or rebounds (4.8).
 He did manage to average 1.1 blocks throughout the season, however, and his defensive play solidified his identity and his minutes increased significantly in the lockout-shortened 1998–99 season, as he started in 16 of 46 games and averaged 6.0 points, 8.3 rebounds and 2.0 blocks per game.
-Washington was unable to make the playoffs for three straight years.